 Telsa doesn’t just build EVs.
 It has created a complete solution: generate your own emission-free energy to power your emission-free vehicle.
 The Tesla Energy division builds solar panels, solar roof tiles, residential storage batteries called Powerwalls and commercial storage batteries called Powerpacks which can power grid-scale storage facilities (think megawatts of power) for public utilities and businesses.
 Such facilities are already in operation, helping public utilities manage their power distribution more efficiently and saving them money.

-Above: Falcon 9 first stage landing on the deck of the Autonomous Spaceport Drone Ship “Of Course I Still Love You” in the Atlantic Ocean, after which it was returned to land and reflown several months later.
+Above: Falcon 9 first stage landing on the deck of the Autonomous Spaceport Drone Ship “Of Course I Still Love You” in the Atlantic Ocean on April 8, 2016, after which it was returned to land and reflown several months later.
 A truly historic event in the human exploration of space!
-Below: the two Falcon Heavy side boosters landing nearly simultaneously after the first Falcon Heavy mission, Feb 6, 2018.
+(The very first successful stage landing was December 21, 2015 at LZ-1 at Cape Canaveral) Below: the two Falcon Heavy side boosters landing nearly simultaneously after the first Falcon Heavy mission, Feb 6, 2018.
+The photo looks like CGI but it’s not: it’s real life!
 Photo credits: SpaceX

 The image below is not a real picture…yet.
 This is a CGI rendering of the SpaceX Starship with the Super Heavy booster falling away back to Earth for re-use, just like SpaceX is currently reusing Falcon 9 and Falcon Heavy Boosters.

 And of course, the first city on Mars.

 Image credits: SpaceX